koakh/NestJsPlayWithDynamicModulesAndLocalPackage/README.md

 # README

+> project as a problem with `Error: Cannot find module 'reflect-metadata'` when launch consumer app....

-a simple and naife example to pass a UserService to a DynamicModule (NestJs Library)
+a simple and naife example to pass a UserService to a DynamicModule (NestJs Library)........won't work this is one of the tries without sucess until find how to do it the "right way"

 in th end the only thing that matters in this poc is the `userService: new UsersService()` and try to figure out a way to inject the userService, seems more idiomatic than create a instance of it in.....